Unix account

 change password

-2. In the terminal window, type the ‘passwd’ command
+2. In the terminal window that opened, type the ‘passwd’ command

 $ passwd